 - 1. Which of the following does a financial manager want to do to maximize the value of the firm? - a.
 Decrease the speed of money coming into the firm - b.
 Speed up cash going out and slow down cash coming in - c.
 Decrease the riskiness of cash inflows and cash outflows - d.
 Increase the volatility and speed of cash going out of the firm - 2.
-In finance, risk is . - a. the same thing as profit - b. ignored because it is inevitable - c. thought of as uncertainty or unpredictability - d. something that financial managers should strive to increase and maximize - 3.
+In finance, risk is \\\\\. - a. the same thing as profit - b. ignored because it is inevitable - c. thought of as uncertainty or unpredictability - d. something that financial managers should strive to increase and maximize - 3.
 American Jeans Corp. purchases a cotton farm.
 The cotton grown on the farm will be used to make denim cloth for the company's jeans.
-This is an example of - a. striking a price - b. vertical integration - c. a forward contract - d. an American option - 4.
-The price that a holder of an option pays to buy the underlying asset when exercising a call option is known as - a. the strike price - b. the maturity price the exchange price l. the underlying premium 5. hich of the following gives the holder the right, but not the obligation, to purchase an underlying asset? a.
-A call option o.
-A forward contract c.
-A European put option I. An American put option 6. n American option allows the holder to a. exercise the option only on the expiration date o. exercise the option at any time up to and including the expiration date sell stocks, and a European option allows the holder to purchase stocks l. purchase stocks, and a European option allows the holder to purchase bonds 7. he holder of a(n) has the right to buy and the holder of a(n) has the right to sell an nderlying asset. a. call option; put option o. put option; call option .
-American option; European option I. European option; American option 8. he three main categories of foreign exchange risk a company faces are a. economic risk, business risk, and exposure risk o. exposure risk, fluctuation risk, and forward risk transaction risk, translation risk, and economic risk l. appreciation risk, depreciation risk, and duplication risk 9. n January, the exchange rate between the South Korean won and the US dollar was (WN~1,100=USD~1.
-Three months later, the exchange rate was $(WN~1,200=USD~1.$ This means that o. the Korean won depreciated relative to the US dollar the US dollar depreciated relative to the Korean won l. both the Korean won and the US dollar appreciated 10. n January, the exchange rate between the South Korean won and the US dollar was I(WN 1, 100 = USD 1).
-Three months later, the exchange rate was $I(WN 1, 200 = USD 1)$.
-This means nat a. it will cost US companies more to purchase raw materials from South Korea o. it will cost Korean companies more to purchase raw materials from the United States c.
-US companies that sell their products in South Korea will find their revenue has increased Korean companies that sell their products in the United States will find that their revenue has decreased 11 foreign exchange forward contract a. is a standardized contract that is inflexible o. occurs when a company swaps its translation exposure for transaction exposure is a contractual agreement between two parties to exchange a specified amount of currencies on a future date
+This is an example of \\\\\. - a. striking a price - b. vertical integration - c. a forward contract - d. an American option - 4.
+The price that a holder of an option pays to buy the underlying asset when exercising a call option is known as \\\\\. - a. the strike price - b. the maturity price

+- c. the exchange price - d. the underlying premium - 5.
+Which of the following gives the holder the right, but not the obligation, to purchase an underlying asset? - a.
+A call option - b.
+A forward contract - c.
+A European put option - d.
+An American put option - 6.
+An American option allows the holder to \\\\\. - a. exercise the option only on the expiration date - b. exercise the option at any time up to and including the expiration date - c. sell stocks, and a European option allows the holder to purchase stocks - d. purchase stocks, and a European option allows the holder to purchase bonds - 7.
+The holder of a(n) \\\\\ has the right to buy and the holder of a(n) \\\\\ has the right to sell an underlying asset. - a. call option; put option - b. put option; call option - c.
+American option; European option - d.
+European option; American option - 8.
+The three main categories of foreign exchange risk a company faces are \\\\\. - a. economic risk, business risk, and exposure risk - b. exposure risk, fluctuation risk, and forward risk - c. transaction risk, translation risk, and economic risk - d. appreciation risk, depreciation risk, and duplication risk - 9.
+In January, the exchange rate between the South Korean won and the US dollar was KWN 1, 100 = USD 1.
+Three months later, the exchange rate was KWN 1, 200 = USD 1.
+This means that - a. the Korean won appreciated relative to the US dollar - b. the Korean won depreciated relative to the US dollar - c. the US dollar depreciated relative to the Korean won - d. both the Korean won and the US dollar appreciated - 10.
+In January, the exchange rate between the South Korean won and the US dollar was

+KWN 1, 100 = USD 1.
+Three months later, the exchange rate was KWN 1, 200 = USD 1.
+This means that \\\\\.

+- a. it will cost US companies more to purchase raw materials from South Korea - b. it will cost Korean companies more to purchase raw materials from the United States - c.
+US companies that sell their products in South Korea will find their revenue has increased - d.
+Korean companies that sell their products in the United States will find that their revenue has decreased - 11.
+A foreign exchange forward contract \\\\\ - a. is a standardized contract that is inflexible - b. occurs when a company swaps its translation exposure for transaction exposure - c. is a contractual agreement between two parties to exchange a specified amount of currencies on a future date